To learn more about Nia check the sections below. Use the tabs to quickly switch to the kind of information you're looking for.

 Can cheat out expensive cards by playing Adagio and G Chord together.

-Pseudo-card search in Nia’s Curiosity, which also Discards to accelerate deck cycling.
+Pseudo-card search in Nia’s Curiosity, which also Discards cards to accelerate deck cycling.

 Most Decibel stacks come from Soul Rip, which requires lots of active Discard effects to trigger; it does not work with the automatic end-of-turn Discard.